syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/ToolTip.md

 {% endhighlight %}
 {% endtabs %}

-## Disabling ToolTip window for Control
+## Disabling ToolTip for Control

-The displaying of ToolTip window on mouse hover for control can be restricted by setting the `Active` property of `CellToolTip` to `false`.
+The displaying of ToolTip on mouse hover for control can be restricted by setting the `Active` property of `CellToolTip` to `false`.

 {% tabs %}
 {% highlight c# %}